South Korea says slain man tried to defect to North Korea

 South Korea has accused North Korea of having fatally shot him and burning his body.
 North Korea acknowledged that its troops killed him because he refused to answer to questions and attempted to flee.
 But North Korea said its troops only burned the man’s floatation device.

-North Korean leader Kim Jong Un has offered a rare apology over the man’s death, but his government hasn’t confirmed the man was trying to defect.
+Kim has offered a rare apology over the man’s death, but his government hasn’t confirmed the man was trying to defect.

 The man’s shooting has triggered a huge political firestorm in South Korea, with conservatives launching fierce political attacks on liberal President Moon Jae-in, who espouses greater ties with the North.